Schwartzblat/AlonRAT/README.md

 1. "Innocent" service that serves at a stupid injector (currently using basic dll injection because it doesn't really matter, every normal injection method is already known by AntiViruses).
 2. The service injects the AlonRAT dll into a system process like `svchost.exe` or `winlogon.exe`, I haven't decided yet.
 3. The tool queries the c&c server in intervals.
-4. Both PEs will be hardly obfuscated by string obfuscator and winapi obfuscator (using the peb and dynamic loading).
+4. Both PEs are hardly obfuscated by string obfuscator and winapi obfuscator (using the peb and dynamic loading).